premal-yudiz/Project/readme.txt.txt

-This is our clone social media web application
+this is our clone social media web application